insideapp-oss/sonar-apple/README.md

 # Defaults to build/result.xcresult
 # sonar.apple.resultBundlePath=custom/path/to/file.xcresult

-# Path to xcodebuild.log file
-# Defaults to build
-# sonar.apple.xcodebuild.logPath=custom/path/to/file.log

 # Path to periphery.log file
 # Defaults to build
 # sonar.apple.periphery.logPath=custom/path/to/file.log

+# Path to the JSON Compilation Database folder
+# The path is relative to the project base directory.
+# Defaults to build/json_compilation_database
+# sonar.apple.jsonCompilationDatabasePath=custom/path/to/folder

 # Encoding of the source code.
 Default is default system encoding.
 sonar.sourceEncoding=UTF-8